ppanko/intro-to-hpc/testJob-basic/README.md

 Setting up jobs on Quanah is easy but having a template makes it even easier.

-You can start by logging on to the cluster using [`ssh`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md), or by using puTTY ([here's a guide](https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-):
+You can start by logging on to the cluster using [`ssh`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md), or by using puTTY ([here's a guide](https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-)):

 ##### Example:
 ```bash
 ## Login to Quanah using your <eraider>
 > ssh <eraider>@quanah.hpcc.ttu.edu
 ```
-You are now logged in to the [head node](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) which acts as the initermediary between the user and the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
+You are now logged in to the [head node](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) which acts as the intermediary between the user and the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).

 &nbsp;

 #### Shell script

 At this point you can submit the [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) directly to the [job scheduler](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) using [`qsub`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md).
 However, this can be messy because you would also have to list all of the [parameters](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) of your [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) during the call to [`qsub`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md).
-Creating a [shell script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) that contains all of the [parameters](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) can streamline this process.
+Creating a [shell script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) that contains all of the [job parameters](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) can streamline this process.

 The typical submission script looks just like [run_testJob.sh](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/run_testJob.R):
 ```bash